msrks/llmbox/README.md

 # LLMBox

-Zero cloud LLM dependency, 100% local!
+Visual Inspection 3.0: The Era of Prompt Training, Zero cloud LLM dependency, 100% local!

 ![hero](./public/hero.png)

+Visual Inspection

+- 1.0 : The algorithm is made by human
+- 2.0 : The weights of CNN are trained
+- 3.0 : The prompt of LLM is trained

 ## Tech Stack